 These articulation agreements identify specific coursework at these partner academic institutions that will be recognized as equivalent to coursework at Spartan College.
 Students who complete this coursework successfully at partner academic institutions will receive a grade of TR for the equivalent course at the Spartan College.
 Additional information about articulation agreements is available through the Dean.

 Current Articulation Agreements

 - 1. Spartan Tulsa, OK and Spartan Inglewood, CA 10.5.2021 - 2.
-Spartan Tulsa, OK and Spartan Riverside, CA 10.5.2021 better.
-All FAA credentials must be valid and in good standing.
-The College reserves the right to refuse credits for courses where the skills or information from the student's previous training is outdated to the degree that a student would be at a disadvantage.
+Spartan Tulsa, OK and Spartan Riverside, CA 10.5.2021

 Aging of Transfer Credits